OpenNTI/nti.dataserver/docs/chat-apis.rst

   (use case: noticing that questions have been replied to)

   Return: whether the message was posted to all rooms

+``chat_addOccupantToRoom( room_id, occupant ) -> boolean``
+  Request that the server add the (online) occupant name to the identified room.
+You must be permitted to do this (currently, that means only the creator of the room, and the room must not be persistent).

+  As a special condition, if the occupant was previously in the room but has left, the occupant will not be added again.
+This prevents abuse and annoyance (at least until we have finer grained presence controls).

+  If the occupant was added to the room, he will receive the ``chat_enteredRoom`` message.
+All other occupants will get the ``chat_roomMembershipChanged`` message.
+The new occupant will only have access to the transcript for messages that arrive after he was added.

+  The return value's truth value indicates whether or not the user was added to the room.

 Moderation
 ~~~~~~~~~~